 Finish: We have well-toasted caramel, while touch of oak tannin dries to a clean finish.

 Bottom line: Monkey Shoulder avoids the bitterness you find in some young whiskies.
 I feel its strength is in avoiding the pitfalls of other moderately-priced Scotches (bitterness, one-note overwhelming the others, or a thin taste profile).
 It is not much for complexity, though the nose is nice.
-In the end, Johnny Walker Black has more character but that is due to its age and the touch of smoke it gets from its Islay component.
+In the end, Johnnie Walker Black has more character but that is due to its age and the touch of smoke it gets from its Islay component.
 That is something a pure Speyside blend cannot match.
-But for the price point, if you like an unpeated and mellow whisky, this is a respectable step above Johnny’s Red or Teachers, and is smoother and more balanced than some 8- and 10-year old single malts that you’ll soon be reading about on this blog.
+But for the price point, if you like an unpeated and mellow whisky, this is a respectable step above Johnnie’s Red or Teachers, and is smoother and more balanced than some 8- and 10-year old single malts that you’ll soon be reading about on this blog.
 It is going into the rotation at my house.